vharmers/vharmers.github.io/content/posts/trip_planning.md

 ![Virtual keyboards of the Garmin Drivesmart (top) and Tomtom GO Classic (bottom)](keyboards.png "The Drivesmart vs the Go Classic")

-As you can see, the Garmin keyboard is simple but practical while the Tomtom keyboard is stylish but less practical because the buttons are smaller, making it difficult to type in a destination.
+As you can see, the Garmin keyboard is simple but practical while the Tomtom keyboard is stylish but less practical.
+The buttons are smaller, making it difficult to put in a destination.
 I also think the transparent interface of Tomtom is stylish but too distracting.

-I also like how the Drivesmart has a built-in route editor.
+I like how the Drivesmart has a built-in route editor.
 You can send routes to the device by using Basecamp but also create and edit routes on the device itself.
 I think this is great since I use Basecamp to create all my routes but also regularly be the editor to do last-minute adjustments.

 There is one last thing before I shut up about the Drivesmart: I really love the Trip Advisor integration and the ability to quickly find a parking spot.
 The people at Garmin understand that you can’t drive your car straight through the building entrance and have to leave it at a parking lot and enter the building on foot.